jacob-earle/RustWordGame/README.md

 cargo run

-The words used for the game are randomly selected from the file src/dictionary.txt.
+The words used for the game are randomly selected from the file dictionary.txt.
 In order to play the game, you must have this file in the directory in which you execute the program binary.